 See more about visiting Petworth with your dog.

 Check out these pawesome local dog-friendly pads for your stay.

 Best views on a walk in dog-friendly East Sussex – Ditchling Beacon to Devil’s Dyke

 Did you know?
-The chance to climb Ditchling Beacon is just one of the compelling reasons to stay at a holiday cottage in East Sussex.
-Discover the others
+Climbing Ditchling Beacon is just one compelling reason to book a cottage holiday in East Sussex.
+Discover more.

 Best forest walk in dog-friendly East Sussex – Ashdown Forest

 This 14.5 mile circular route in one of England’s largest woodlands takes you past 11 of the forest’s iconic Scots pine clumps.
 Sitting atop gentle hills, the clumps offer panoramic East Sussex and Kent views.
 Join anywhere along the loop and walk as much or little as desired.
 It starts at the Ashdown Forest Centre.

 Did you know?
 The clumps were immortalized as the Hundred Acre Wood in AA Milne’s Winnie-the-Pooh.